davewasthere/davebeer/_posts/2011-09-26-climbing-out-of-that-pit.md

 ---
 layout: post
 title: Climbing out of that pit
+description: Letting other people affect how you feel.
+Yes, I know it's all internal, but sometimes you can't help it.
 ---

 It's funny how bad you can let someone else make you feel.
 There's no real reason for it.
 Why should someone else's behaviour have an effect on me?